3.3 Sets- Part 2:

 Solution :

 Let U be the set of families who were surveyed Let A be the set of families who viewed News channel.
-(A) =750 Let B be the set of families who viewed Sports channel. n(B)=400 AB is the set of families who viewed both news and sports
+Let B be the set of families who viewed Sports channel.
+A Notes: 1.
+A-A 2.

 |